Navneet022/Music_Virality_Analysis/README.md

 # Music_Virality_Analysis

-Few days back i was listening to music and while looking for a good song browsing spotify a thought came into my mind,.
-How are thes songs rated who and what decides this song is a hit.
-I mean what makes a hit song?
-Is there a pattern in there or am not?
+Few days back I was listening to music and while looking for a good song browsing spotify a thought came into my mind.
+How are these songs rated?
+I mean, what makes a hit song?
+Is there a pattern in there, or not?

 Dataset :
-For the analysis I needed a dataset so I went searching after looking at many dataset that did not full fil my curiosity or weren't comprehensive to solve the answers I was looking for ,I fianlly founf a spotify data set.
-It has approx 21K records and most of it is that it contains the audio features I was looking for.
-So i got to work.
+For the analysis, I needed a dataset, so I went searching after looking at many dataset that did not full fil my curiosity or weren't comprehensive to solve the answers I was looking for , I fianlly founf a Spotify data set.
+It has approximately 21K records, and most of it is that it contains the audio features I was looking for.
+So I got to work.

 Hypothesis:
-After looking at the data I have few question or hypothesis I want to clarify:
+After looking at the data, I have a few questions or hypotheses I want to clarify:
-- These are the factors that I want to evaluate and see whether they have any corelation with a song being a hit or not:
+- These are the factors that I want to evaluate and see whether they have any correlation with a song being a hit or not:

   a.
 Having a license?
   b.
 Duration of the song?
   c.
 Streaming services?
   d.
-Does having a video or not have an affect?
+Does having a video or not have an effect?
   e.
-Does any specific audio feature like dancebility, energy, liveness, tempo etc have an effect?
+Does any specific audio feature like danceability, energy, liveness, tempo, etc have an effect?

-What do i mean by a hit song?
+What do I mean by a hit song?
 Just saying "hit song" is too vague, so let's give a definition to it.
-Either A song which is among top 20% of the engagement ratio or among top 20% of streams is considered a hit song for this analysis.
-Similarly the botton 20% of either of these is considered a flop.
+Either A song that is among the top 20% of the engagement ratio or among the top 20% of streams is considered a hit song for this analysis.
+Similarly, the bottom 20% of either of these is considered a flop.

 Analysis steps:

-1. EDA : I performed exploratory data analaysis and foudn out how many nulls where there along with will they affect the analysis or not.
-I found that none of the missing values or nulls affect the analysis and choose not to remove them as it is still early and i don't want to get stuck later on , if they hinder i can remove them later.
+1. EDA: I performed exploratory data analysis and found out how many nulls there were along whether they would affect the analysis or not.
+I found that none of the missing values or nulls affect the analysis and choose not to remove them as it is still early and i don't want to get stuck later on, if they hinder, i can remove them later.
 - Few Findings :
   a.
-The streams which have nulls r zero values are all played on Youtube (likely due to wrong data collection or soemthing else will have to look deeper to undertsand this)
+The streams that have nulls or zero values are all played on YouTube (likely due to wrong data collection or something else, will have to look deeper to understand this)
   b.
-Some songs even though they have a video still have 0 views, like or comments and same is for the songs without any videos.
-This proves that video has no correlation to "hit " factor.
+Some songs, even though they have a video, still have 0 views, likes, or comments, and the same is for the songs without any videos.
   c.
-Songs which have licence definetly have video but vice-versa is not true.
+Songs which have a licence definitely have video, but vice versa is not true.

 2. SQL :(Analysis and Customer segementation)
    a.
-Calculated the engagement ratio then found the top and bottom 20% of the enagagement ratio and streams.
+Calculated the engagement ratio, then found the top and bottom 20% of the engagement ratio and streams.
    b.
-Then went to segment the data into four categories :-
+Then went to segment the data into four categories:-

     i) WHEN stream_percentile <= 0.2 AND engagement_percentile <= 0.2 THEN 'Hit'
       ->Top 20% streams (popular songs by listens).